-Here’s a breakdown of the 6 best things you absolutely have to experience while travelling around this unique island.
+Here’s a breakdown of the 6 best things you absolutely have to experience while travelling around this crazy unique island.

 Hike and swim at Lake Wabby

 The stunning Lake Wabby is the deepest dune lake on the island and, unlike many of the other lakes in the Great Sandy National Park, is full of fish – 12 species to be exact, including the rare honey blue-eye fish which zip around at lightning speed.
 The trailhead is located just north of Eurong and it’s an easy 45minute hike to the lakeshore through shady forest and across seemingly endless sand dunes.
 The rich emerald green lake waters are perfect for a refreshing dip once you get there.

 Paddle in Lake McKenzie (Boorangoora)